 W. Chan Kim, INSEAD Professor of Strategy and International Management, and Renée Mauborgne, INSEAD Distinguished Fellow of Strategy and International Management are jointly placed fourth on the Thinkers50 list.
 Professor Mauborgne is also the highest placed woman in the ranking

-Erin Meyer, INSEAD Senior Affiliate Professor of Organisational Behaviour, ranked 39th in the Thinkers50 list this year, having been the recipient of the RADAR Award in the previous edition of the list in 2015.
+Erin Meyer, INSEAD Senior Affiliate Professor of Organisational Behaviour, ranked 39th in the Thinkers50 list in 2017, having been the recipient of the RADAR Award in the previous edition of the list in 2015.

 Gianpiero Petriglieri, INSEAD Associate Professor of Organisational Behaviour, was ranked 47th in the 2017 Thinkers50 list, and –alongside Professor Erin Meyer– is one of INSEAD’s two newcomers to the list this year, of which there were eleven overall.

-Three INSEAD professors win top honours in the Case Center Awards 2017 for producing exemplary cases that combine academic rigour with business relevance.
+The Case Center Awards 2019 recognises top academics around the world for producing exemplary cases that combine academic rigour with business relevance.

 If you have any questions related to our rankings, awards or achievements, we are here to help you.